Pruthvik-n/myBus/README.md

 ## To Do

-* Allow users to choose the buses and routes of fairfax via the options page.
+* Allow users to choose the routes of fairfax via the options page.
+* Store user oprions to the extension.